brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 	**Value**

-		A ``ChainSummary`` type object with parameters contained in the rows of the ``data`` field, and lower and upper intervals in the first and second columns.
+		A ``ChainSummary`` type object with parameters contained in the rows of the ``value`` field, and lower and upper intervals in the first and second columns.
 Results are for all chains combined.

 .. function:: quantile(c::MCMCChains; q::Vector=[0.025, 0.25, 0.5, 0.75, 0.975])